odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Create an ECR policy

-We will need to have access to ECR to store our images but there is no Amazon managed policy option.
+We will need to have access to ECR to store our images but there is no Amazon-managed policy option.
 We must create a new policy to attach to our IAM user.
 To do so, select `Create policy`.

 ![permission](https://user-images.githubusercontent.com/87687468/237015604-85e79e95-20c8-42b4-a489-f8453693c6ce.png)